Getting Started with BusyCal for Mac

-- If the Info Panel in the righthand sidebar is hidden (see above), the floating window appears when you select an event in the calendar or a to do in the To Do List and press ⌘-Return, or double-click an event in the calendar or a to do in the To Do List.
-If “Open Info Panel for new events” is selected in BusyCal > Preferences > Info Panel, the floating window also appears when you create a new event or to do.
+- If the Info Panel in the righthand sidebar is hidden (see above), the floating window appears when you select an event in the calendar or a task in the Task List and press ⌘-Return, or double-click an event in the calendar or a task in the Task List.
+If “Open Info Panel for new events” is selected in BusyCal > Preferences > Info Panel, the floating window also appears when you create a new event or task.

-- If the Info Panel in the righthand sidebar is visible (see above), the floating window appears only when you double-click an event in the calendar or a to do in the To Do List.
+- If the Info Panel in the righthand sidebar is visible (see above), the floating window appears only when you double-click an event in the calendar or a task in the Task List.

 Customizing the Info Panel